hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **23 - dermis &rarr; group 1 innate lymphoid cell**

+A compund term woul be a good solution, otherwise a new cell term will be the best solution.

 **24 - dermis &rarr; group 2 innate lymphoid cell**

+A compund term woul be a good solution, otherwise a new cell term will be the best solution.

 **25 - dermis &rarr; group 3 innate lymphoid cell**

+A compund term woul be a good solution, otherwise a new cell term will be the best solution.

 **26 - dermis &rarr; B cell**